razorpay/opencensus-php/wiki/local-setup.md

   </details>
 </header>

 The scope of this document is for local setup only.
-If you want to use the development environment, follow [using the devstack](./dashboard-devstack.md) guide.
+If you have already done the local setup and want to use the development environment, check out [using the devstack](./dashboard-devstack.md) guide.

 - [1.
 Prerequisites](#1-prerequisites)
 - [2.
 Common Setup](#2-common-setup)